-Certain characteristics are protected by both Federal and State laws.
-These cannot be used as the reason for firing an employee, and are:
+Both Federal and State laws protect certain characteristics.
+These cannot be used as the reason for firing an employee and are:

 17. Being a victim of: